ebadi/autonomous_platform/Hardware_Interface_Low_Level_Computer/ap4_hwi_code/ap4hwi_ws/src/xbox_controller_feed_forward_ctrl_pkg/documentation_and_research/README.md

 - /joy to /cmd_vel topic using ros2/teleop_twist_joy -- https://github.com/ros2/teleop_twist_joy/tree/rolling/

-- NOTE: the X button needs to be pressed down whilst moving the joysticks for the cmd_vel topic to be published onto
+- NOTE: The right bumper button needs to be pressed down whilst moving the joysticks for the cmd_vel topic to be published onto

 - Add to dockerfile:
   sudo apt-get install ros-humble-teleop-twist-joy